0chain/zus-example-website/Readme.md

 #### Prequisites

 - `authTicket` of the directory the assets are stored in
+    1. Signup for Blimp if you haven't already [here](https://blimp.software/authentication/login)
+    2. Create an allocation, create a directory and upload your assets to it
+    3. Use `share` option from folder options menu to get your `authTicket`
-- `zus-js-sdk`, instructions on how to setup it up can be found [here](https://github.com/0chain/zus-js-sdk#installation)
+- `zus-js-sdk`, instructions on how to setup it up as an npm package can be found [here](https://github.com/0chain/zus-js-sdk#installation)
 - latest build of `wasm`, placed in the same dicrectory as your app's entrypoint, in most cases it would be the `public` or `dist` directory.
 You can get the latest build of wasm from the first action on [this](https://github.com/0chain/gosdk/actions/workflows/sdk-release.yml?query=branch%3Astaging) page

 The following functions from `zus-js-sdk` are used in this transformation: